 I'm thinking of a word.
-It's what the wise man said he would give the boy.
-He said he would give him something .
-Can you guess my word? (marvelous)
+It's what the man said he would give the fox.
+Can you guess my word? (chicken)

 I'm thinking of a word.
-My word is what Husni put in the wise man's box after he got his name.
-Can you guess my word? (a dream)
+My word is what trapped the fox.
+Can you guess my word? (net)

 I'm thinking of a word.
-This is what came out of the first box the wise man opened.
-Can you guess my word? (names)
+This is what the fox used to get free.
+Can you guess my word? (a stone, or a sharp stone)

 I'm thinking of a word.
-It's how long Husni kept his name.
-Can you guess my word? (forever)
+It's the characteristic of the fox that enabled him to escape.
+Can you guess my word? (clever or cleverness)